MrThearMan/CI/README.md

-# Reusable CI pipelines for poetry projects
+# Reusable CI pipelines for uv projects

 > This is meant for personal use for my own projects.